karrot-dev/karrot-frontend/README.md

 Then invoke the server like so: `elasticsearch -Des.config="~/.elasticsearch.yml"``

 ### Run the project
-- charm ~/yunity
+- charm ~/yunity-core
-- Set the project interpreter to ~/virtualenvs/yunity/bin/python
+- Set the project interpreter to ~/virtualenvs/yunity-core/bin/python
-- Run yunity (Shift+F10)
+- Run yunity-core (Shift+F10)

 ## Architecture